andrewdefries/CA_Pesticides_1991_2011/README.md

 # setup 2x2 plot
 par(mfrow = c(2,2))

-# use index to reverse lookup compounds from graph
+# use compound index to reverse lookup compounds from graph
 plot.default(x=rownames(cluster), y=cluster$CLID_0.5, ylim=c(0,160))
 plot.default(x=rownames(cluster), y=cluster$CLID_0.6, ylim=c(0,160))
 plot.default(x=rownames(cluster), y=cluster$CLID_0.7, ylim=c(0,160))
 plot.default(x=rownames(cluster), y=cluster$CLID_0.8, ylim=c(0,160))
 dev.off()
 ```

+The image above is a quick way to look summerize cluster groups (here called CLIDs on the y-axis) at multiple Tanimoto similarity coefficients cutoffs from 50-80% atom-pair similarity.
+Similar compounds can be found on in a line parallel to the x-axis.
+The x-axis represents the original unsorted compound index number.
+Note as the Tanimoto coefficient increases to 0.8 or 80% similarity cuffoff the CLID members decrease.
+Since the 80% similarity CLID contains so few compounds we can easily visualize a cladogram showing relative distances on a phylogenetic tree and also print the compounds to a small table for visual inspection.